flutter-institute/webauthn/README.md

 ## Getting Started

-### Updated Android to use FlutterFragmentActivity
+### Setting up local_auth

-To use local_auth in Android you will need to update your main activity to be a FlutterFragmentActivity.
-See the example app.
+We rely on local_auth in the background, so you need to configure your apps to work properly with this plugin.
+See the [iOS Integration](https://pub.dev/packages/local_auth#ios-integration) and [Android Integration](https://pub.dev/packages/local_auth#android-integration) sections.

+If you want customize the dialog messages for the biometric prompt, you will need to add the platform-specific local_auth implementation packages (See the "Dialogs" section of the [Usage](https://pub.dev/packages/local_auth#usage) instructions on local_auth).
+These custom messages can then be passed to `Authenticator.makeCredential`.

 ### Configure Android Version